Alysa Liu: Career

-Early career
+Early juvenile career

-Liu began skating at age five when her father, a fan of Michelle Kwan, brought her to the Oakland Ice Center.
+Liu began skating at age five when her father, a fan of Michelle Kwan, brought her to the Oakland Ice Center in Oakland, California.
 She began taking group lessons with her first and childhood coach, Laura Lipetsky, a former figure skater who had trained under Frank Carroll, and quickly moved to individual sessions.
-Laura Lipetsky began teaching Liu at the age of 5½ years old, and Liu's first choreographer, Cindy Stuart, also started working with Liu when she was young.
+Lipetsky began teaching Liu at the age of 5½ years old.
 As a juvenile in 2015, Liu came in seventh place at the Central Pacific Regionals.
-At the 2016 U.S. Championships, at 12 years old she became the youngest female skater to earn the intermediate gold medal, winning by less than a point.
+At the 2016 U.S. Championships, at 10 years old, she became the youngest female skater to earn the intermediate gold medal, winning by less than a point.
 She was first after the short program; her free skate included two triple Salchows, the first completed in combination with a double toe loop and earning her a "program-high 7.00 points".

 Competing in the novice category, Liu placed fourth at the 2017 U.S. Championships.
-She was in first place after her short program with a 1.22 point lead.
+She was in first place after her short program with a 1.22-point lead.
 Her short program included a split jump into a triple Lutz-triple toe loop combination, which was ruled under-rotated, and a triple flip.
 Liu fell to fourth place after the long program in which she landed two triple-triple combinations but did not earn sufficient program component scores to retain her narrow lead.

 Junior career

 2017–18 season: Junior debut and National junior champion

 Liu opened her season with a silver medal at the 2017 Asian Open Trophy in which she finished second to Japan's Mana Kawabe.
 She was the youngest skater to compete in the junior division at the 2018 U.S. Championships in San Jose, California.
 She won the competition despite suffering from a cold and sore throat.
 She scored a season's best in the short program with an almost seven-point lead going into the free skate.
 Her short program included three level-4 spins, a triple flip-triple toe loop combination, and a triple Lutz, earning her 63.83 points.
-She earned 120.33 points during her long program after landing two double Axels and seven triple jumps, which were all backloaded in the second half of the program.
+She earned 120.33 points during her long program after landing two double Axels and seven triple jumps, which were all back loaded in the second half of the program.
 Liu was given extra points on all her jumps except for the triple flip-single loop-triple Salchow combination.
-She earned an overall score of 184.16 points, almost 18 more than silver medalist Pooja Kalyan, and the second highest-ever score on the junior level.
-Despite winning the gold, Liu was ineligible to compete at the 2018 World Junior Championships because she was not old enough.
+She earned an overall score of 184.16 points and the second highest-ever score on the junior level.
+Liu was ineligible to compete at the 2018 World Junior Championships because she was not old enough.
 She was sent to the 2018 International Challenge Cup instead, where she won the advanced novice silver medal behind Hana Yoshida of Japan.